spencerkclark/ace-examples-on-ursa/README.md

 done by running the `submit-train.sh`, `submit-inference.sh`, and `submit-evaluator.sh` scripts with appropriate modification of their parameters.
-Note that you will likely need to modify the SLURM account referenced within the scripts in the `sbatch-scripts` directory to one you have permission to run with to be able to run these examples successfully.
+Note that you will likely need to modify the SLURM account referenced within the scripts in the `scripts` directory to one you have permission to run with to be able to run these examples successfully.

 ## Documentation